-Scrim cloth cores

-For two and three dimensional shapes in FRP sandwich construction by the female mould technique, most of the AIREX® foams are available as scrim clothed core: The foam sheet is cut into squares (e.g. 30 mm) and glued to a backing glass-fibre fabric.

-While, with cold bending or thermoforming no gaps are produced in the core, the gaps of scrim clothed cores have to be filled with putty or resin.

-The weight of sandwich panels with scrim cloth cores becomes therefore considerably higher than for bended or thermoformed ones.
+Scrim cloth cores For two and three dimensional shapes in FRP sandwich construction by the female mould technique, most of the AIREX [®] foams are available as scrim clothed core: The foam sheet is cut into squares (e.g. 30 mm) and glued to a backing glass-fibre fabric.
+With cold bending or thermoforming no gaps are produced in the core.
+Since any gaps have to be filled with putty or resin, the weight of sandwich panels with scrim cloth cores becomes considerably higher than for bended or thermoformed ones.
 This is a factor not only concerning costs but can also affect the structural integrity of sandwich composites in case of voids.

-CORE

-Calculation

-There are two ways to lay a scrim clothed core in a mould:

-- Scrim up in a concave mould: cuts opening up - Scrim down in a concave: cuts closing up

-The additional total volume of all gaps resulting of opened cuts in scrim cloth cores (when opened up) can be approximated by the following formula:

-$$V \approx d^2 29 arcsin (3/r)$$

-Example

-V: Volume of gaps per square meter [cm3]

-d: Thickness of foam core [cm]

-r: bending radius [cm]

-arcsin has to be used in degree (not rad)

-Thickness of foam core Bending radius

-→ Gap-volume

-2.5 cm

-100 cm

-311 cm3/m2

-This volume does not include the amount of resin taken up by the grooves themselves (i.e. without bending).

-To get optimal quality of the sandwich part, it is essential to fulfil the following requirements:

-- strong bond between laminate and foam - complete fill-up of the slits with resin or putty

-Other options

-In order to enable cores to adapt to curved moulds also other finishing options providing flexible cores without the help of scrim cloths are available.
-For further information please contact $\mathsf{AIREX}^{\texttt{®}}$ technical services directly.
+Calculation The total volume of all gaps resulting of opened cuts in scrim cloth cores can easily be approximated by the following formula: $V \approx d^2 29 \arcsin(3/r)$ V: Volume of gaps per square meter [cm3] d: Thickness of foam core [cm] r: bending radius [cm] arcsin has to be used in degree (not rad) Example Thickness of foam core 2.5 cm Bending radius 100 cm \rightarrow Gap-volume $311 \text{ cm}^3/\text{m}^2$ This volume does not include the amount of resin taken up by the grooves themselves (i.e. without bending).
+Important note!
+To get optimal quality of the sandwich part, it is essential to fulfil the following requirements: strong bond between laminate and foam complete fill-up of the slits with resin or putty Other options In order to enable cores to adapt to curved moulds other finishing options providing flexible cores without the help of scrim cloths are available.
+For further information please contact AIREX [®] technical services directly.

-3.3 Resin systems

-The most common resins used for sandwich manufacturing are the following thermosetting resins: Unsaturated Polyester (UP), Vinylester (VE), Epoxy (EP).

-Other resins include Phenolic (PF), Bismaleimide (BMI), Polyurthane thermosets (PUR) and thermoplastic resins such as Thermoplastic Polyurethane (TPU), Polyamide (PA), Polypropylene (PP).

-3.3.1 Epoxy

-EP

-Epoxy (EP) - resin systems are frequently used in preference to unsaturated polyester systems for structural applications because of their long-term stability, low shrinkage on cure, their suitability for vacuum bagging and availability in form of prepregs (see chapter 3.4.3).
-Epoxy resins are normally solvent-free systems, therefore solvent migration issues do not occur.
-Thus protective sealing of the foam is not necessary.